pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 This environment variable interpolation syntax *only* works in fields that expect file paths.

-Default files can be placed in the `defaults` subdirectory of the user data directory and used from any directory.
+Defaults files can be placed in the `defaults` subdirectory of the user data directory and used from any directory.
 For example, one could create a file specifying defaults for writing letters, save it as `letter.yaml` in the `defaults` subdirectory